agn453/UNZIP-CPM-Z80/README.md

 This is UNZIP for CP/M in Zilog Z80 assembler.

-It can _only_ be used to unpack ZIP files created by PKZip for MS-DOS Version 1.x.
+It can _only_ be used to unpack ZIP files whose contents have been compressed by PKZip for MS-DOS Version 1.x.

+Files Stored without compression can always be extracted.

 It DOES NOT support the memory-intensive Deflate algorithm implemented by PKzip 2.04g and Info-ZIP (the open-source version of ZIP that's